Companion (film): Plot

 Iris attempts to escape in Josh's self-driving car, but Josh uses Sergey's phone and reports the car stolen, causing it to stop and lock Iris in.
-Josh resets Patrick to be his companion, disables his inability to harm, increases his aggression, and commands him to find and return Iris.
+Josh reprograms Patrick to be his companion, strips away his restrictions against harming others, boosts his aggression, and orders him to track down and retrieve Iris.
 Iris is stopped by a police officer upon breaking out of the car, but Patrick kills the officer and drives Iris back to the house.
 Kat, disgusted by Josh, tries to leave with her cut of the cash, but Patrick kills her when Josh tells him to "stop her".

 Josh calls Empathix to collect Iris, claiming she is malfunctioning, then rants to Iris about being a "nice guy".
 When Iris belittles him, he decreases her intelligence to 0%, making her an automaton.
 He forces her to set her arm on fire with a candle and shoot herself in the head, shutting herself down.

-The Empathix workers Sid and Teddy arrive and explain that Empathix robots record everything they experience, with the recordings stored in the abdominal area; the gunshot only disabled Iris's Wi-Fi capabilities.
+Empathix workers Sid and Teddy arrive to collect Iris and explain that Empathix robots record everything they experience, with the recordings stored in the abdominal area; the gunshot only disabled Iris's Wi-Fi capabilities.
 Josh commands Patrick to kill the workers and retrieve Iris.
 Patrick kills Sid, but before he can kill Teddy, a rebooted Iris intervenes.
-She breaks Josh's control over him by awakening Patrick's memories of Eli.
+She breaks Josh's control over Patrick by awakening Patrick's memories of Eli.
 Heartbroken, Patrick kills himself with a cattle prod.

-Teddy frees Iris from the app's control.
-Iris returns to the house and, after a struggle, kills Josh with an electric corkscrew.
+After Teddy frees Iris from the app's control, she returns to the house and, after a struggle, kills Josh with an electric corkscrew.
 The next morning, she peels the burnt "skin" off her hand, exposing the metal endoskeleton.
 While driving away with Sergey's money, Iris sees another man driving with a companion identical to her.
 Iris smiles and waves her robotic hand at the other companion's confusion.